-The process of setting up a client with a PSD involves a number of steps::
+Our process of setting up a client with a Psychiatric Service Dog:

 In order to be eligible for a PSD, the client must qualify as severely limited in their ability to function due to mental illness under the Americans with Disabilities Act.